glyph/Fritter/docs/introduction.rst

 - Timer Tree: Timers can be grouped together, and that group of timers can be embedded into a scheduler that is then scheduled on another scheduler, and so on.

-- Emulating Real-time: Fritter cannot be a real-time system, but by providing frame-rate independence and persistence, it can allow code to track real, physical time.

 Now that you know *why* you want to use it, let's move on to actually using it.